 Number of pre-recruits (14-16.5 mm CL) were high from 1999 to 2005, then followed by a declining to a low value in 2014.
-This turned to a significant increase of pre-recruits in 2015, which was not remained in 2016.
+This turned to a significant increase of pre-recruits in 2015, which was not seen in 2016.
 However, the abundance of pre-recruits reaches a relatively high value in 2017, has since varied in numbers and was in 2020 considerably above the average from the past five and ten years.
-In 2022 numbers of pre-recruits declined to half the value observed in 2020 and is now below the past 5-yr mean.
+In 2022 numbers of pre-recruits declined to half the value observed in 2020 but increased in 2023 and is now little above its serial mean.
 Numbers of pre-recruits has historically been higher in offshore regions compared to inshore Disko Bay & Vaigat.
-Despite an increase in numbers of pre-recruits inshore in 2022, 80% of the pre-recruits are found in offshore regions.
+Despite an increase in numbers of pre-recruits inshore in 2022, more than 75% of the pre-recruits are still found in offshore regions.